-Ivanka Trump Visits Polish Holocaust Memorial, But Her Dad Decides To Skip It
+Ivanka Trump Visits Polish Holocaust Memorial, Donald Trump Skips It

 On Thursday, July 6, Ivanka Trump visited Warsaw, Poland alongside her father, President Donald Trump, and husband, White House Senior Adviser Jared Kushner.